viniciussgoncalves/Ops-Script_Install-Docker/README.md

 This script automates the installation of Docker on various Linux distributions.
 It performs the following steps:

 1. Checks if Docker is already installed.
 If installed, it prints the installed version and exits.
-2. Updates the system packages.
+2. Identifies the Linux distribution.
-3. Installs necessary dependencies.
+3. Updates the system packages.
-4. Adds Docker's official GPG key (for applicable distributions).
+4. Installs necessary dependencies.
-5. Adds the Docker repository to the system's package manager.
+5. Adds Docker's official GPG key (for applicable distributions).
-6. Updates the package index again.
+6. Adds the Docker repository to the system's package manager.
-7. Installs Docker packages.
+7. Updates the package index again.
-8. Enables and starts the Docker service.
+8. Installs Docker packages.
-9. Adds the current user to the Docker group to allow Docker commands without `sudo`.
+9. Enables and starts the Docker service.
-10. Displays a progress spinner during installation steps.
+10. Adds the current user to the Docker group to allow Docker commands without `sudo`.
-11. Displays a progress bar for the final step.
+11. Displays a progress spinner during installation steps.

 ## Prerequisites